bburky/NAS/docs/index.md

 </figure>

 <figure>
-<figcaption>With the back of the SATA connector new cables can be connected</figcaption>
+<figcaption>With the back of the SATA connector removed new cables can be connected</figcaption>
 <a href="images/nas-terminating-power-cable.jpg"><img alt="SATA power connector and stripped power supply cable" src="images/nas-terminating-power-cable.jpg"></a>
 </figure>